-Disney was also looking for a film to launch his new characters, Mickey and Minnie Mouse.
-Perhaps you’ve heard of them?
-Two cartoons had already been produced featuring the new characters: Plane Crazy and The Gallopin’ Goucho.
+A disheartened Disney had been been trying for some years, without much success, to launch an animated series based around the adventures of a playful mouse called Mickey.
+Two cartoons had already been produced featuring the new character: Plane Crazy and The Gallopin’ Goucho.
 However, neither of these silent features had screened well with test audiences.
-Both flopped; something had to change.

 Third time lucky

 Steamboat Willie began production in July 1928 with a budget of $4,986.
-But not everyone was convinced about the appeal of a sound film.
-In order to prove his point, Disney screened an early version of the animation for the wives and children of Disney employees.
+But not everyone was convinced about the appeal of adding sound to an animated film.
+In order to prove his point, Disney screened an early version of the film for the wives and children of Disney employees.

 Only the beginning